 We trek to Namche Bazaar (3,441m).
 (3.5 hours walking from Monjo We enter Sagarmatha National park at Jorsalle in the morning.
 We have about a 90-minute hike with a mixture of undulation (of the Himalayan scale) before we have a 2-hour steep climb to Namche Bazaar.

 We stay in a lodge above the bustling Bazaar area for “Social Distancing.”
 This lodge is owned by L.S Sherpa, a conservationist, and a photographer.

-He also runs the Sherpa Cultural Museum and the Everest Documentation center.
+He also runs the Sherpa Cultural Museum and the Everest Documentation centre.
 3.5 to 4 hours trek.
 3441 meters.

 Trek to Thyangboche (3,873m), return to Tashinga.
 We start the morning with a steep descent to Phunki Tenga, which takes about 45-60 minutes.
 We will register with the National park and begin a steep two-hour climb all the way to the ridge where the famous Thyangboche Monastery is located.
 We will spend a few hours visiting the monastery, admiring the 360-degree views.
 We will head back to Tashinga after having lunch here.

 Trek to Khumjung.
 We retrace our steps back to Kyangjuma, and we have a short climb of 30 minutes to the village of Khumjung.
-We visit Khumjung high school, which was built by Sir Edmund Hillary.
+We visit Khumjung high school, which Sir Edmund Hillary built.
 It is very close to the lodge we stay tonight.

 We stay in a basic lodge run by a family.
 This family continues the dying practice of Yak rearing.
 You will get to experience staying in a regular teahouse lodge for one night and mingle with the locals.